 \section{Conclusion and Future Works}

-The paper presented OneLog, a novel method to detect anomalies in software logs.
-OneLog replaces the four-stage traditional architecture with a new fully-deep model.
-Furthermore, OneLog merges the parser, vectorizer, and classifier components into one deep neural network, allowing the model to learn at the language level.
-Moreover, the OneLog takes a character-based approach to process log events (lines).
-This fact contributes to higher performance as the model may take advantage of characters deleted in word-based approaches, such as numbers and punctuation.
-Furthermore, the paper demonstrates that models trained on multi-project datasets are not only more accurate in standard tests but also more robust to sequence evolutions and more accurate in ahead of time anomaly predictions.
+This paper presents OneLog, a novel method to detect anomalies in software logs.
+OneLog merges the parser, vectorizer, and classifier components into one deep neural network, which moves the log analysis field closer to complete end-to-end learning.
+We think the most interesting findings are.
+First, producing state-of-the-art performance; Second, training the model on sequence-based and event-based datasets with no modification; Third, making multiple datasets usage possible in training to enhance performance; Fourth, model interpretations showing that OneLog internally learns human-like event parsing rules and anomaly detection rules.

-Although the results of the model trained on the multi-project dataset are mesmerizing, it does not come without any room for improvements.
-As a matter of fact, the lack of data volume caused poor results for the Openstack dataset, even in our own evaluations.
-In future works, we believe that a bigger version of the dataset may be used instead of the current version of the Openstack dataset.
-Furthermore, additional datasets from different projects or even the same project from different versions may be added to the multi-project dataset as well.
-All in all, we believe scaling the multi-project dataset (in any aspect) may be the best contribution to the OneLog idea.
+Although the model results trained on the multi-project dataset are good, it does not come without any room for improvement.
+As a matter of fact, the lack of sufficient data volume might result in poor performance, as observed in some of our experiments.
+Therefore, we believe more extensive datasets would contribute to this work in future works.
+Furthermore, additional datasets from different projects or even the same project with varying versions may also benefit the multi-project dataset.
+Conversely, if OneLog could be systematically architected to utilize normal logs (non-anomalous) as the primary training source, the data acquisition challenge might be substantially mitigated, since, normal data, in contrast to anomalous data, is more readily produced and accessible, offering OneLog a more sustainable and efficient solution for training.

-Moreover, the concept of transfer learning in log anomaly detection could be another research domain.
-More in-depth, the weights of the convolutional layers in a model trained on a large multi-project dataset may be transferred to another project to boost the performance without retraining the model on the large multi-project dataset.

-Finally, in the area of model complexity, there is always room for improvement.
-The Hierarchical CNN model can take advantage of more complex models such as attention-based architectures or the Transformer.
-All these convoluted models might provide higher performance in both single project and multi-project datasets.
+Finally, the goal of the paper was to develop end-to-end learning in log analysis, yet as shown in Figure \ref{fig:teaser}, we still have the preprocessor stage.
+So how could we remove it?
+Our preprocessor is simple as it only organizes the raw data into sequences.
+Hence, to improve the end-to-end learning further, we could have a more generalizable sequence creation method for all datasets.
+This would facilitate the process of using multiple datasets without any human intervention.